 “There are 2,574 youth offenders (persons under age 18 at the time they committed their offense) serving life without parole in US prisons.
 There are no known youth offenders serving the sentence anywhere else in the world.
 In a historic decision in June 2010, Graham v.
 Florida, the US Supreme Court ruled that the sentence cannot be imposed on youth offenders convicted of non-homicide crimes.
 While the ruling was a significant step forward, most youth offenders serving the sentence were convicted of homicide and were not affected by the ruling.”

 But in other publications, including Amnesty International’s annual reports, these statements are contradicted.
-Plus, the only significant research to count these JLWOP offenders in the USA that was done – see http://s3.amazonaws.com/thf_media/2009/pdf/sr0065.pdf#page=20 these numbers were shown to be false.
+Plus, the only significant research to count these JLWOP offenders in the USA that was done – see http://s3.amazonaws.com/thf_media/2009/pdf/sr0065.pdf#page=20– shows these numbers to be false.
 We would like to ask that you stop publicizing specific numbers of these cases until you can actually prove the source and show that to the public.
 We recommend, in the name of rational and fact-based public policy discussion, that you say “well over a thousand” or “many” or something similar.
-The Heritage Foundation’s actual count state by state, with actual numbers from state attorney generals show more than 1300 cases.
-Only 6 states did not respond, so the number might be as high as 1500, but certainly not much more than that.
+The Heritage Foundation’s actual count state by state, with actual numbers from state attorney generals show more than 1,300 cases.
+Only six states did not respond, so the number might be as high as 1,500, but certainly not much more than that.
 The repeated publication of false numbers continues to be a VERY sore spot for victims of these crimes.
 Unless you can provide proof as to the actual names of these cases, please desist in these kinds of false estimates.
 Let me know what your response is to this.

 We received no response.